Definition of WIP

 Therefore, you need to monitor the workflow of your team on a regular basis and to control WIP limits depending on the ever-changing factors such as new business requirements, customer demands, team’s size and capacity, unexpected technical issues, etc.

 There is one general rule, in order to be sure that the Kanban system will work for your team.
 WIP limits should not be exceeded at any cost unless there is an urgent task that needs to be considered as of highest priority.
 However, prioritizing tasks in this way should be an exclusion.

-Naturally, you will set WIP limits according to your team’s preferences.
+Naturally, you will set WIP limits according to your team’s current work capacity.
 However, once you set them, you need to observe the work process and adjust WIP limits if needed.
 After all, every workflow is dynamically changing and it needs continuous improvement.